 Barret’s interest in finding this newly prized commodity was no doubt prompted by its lucrative $20 a barrel selling price – and his certainty that Texan oil was waiting for him.

 Indians and early East Texas settlers had long known the Oil Springs area for its seepage and used the crude for its purported medicinal benefit for both themselves and their livestock.

-Invention of the kerosene-burning lamp prompted immediate demand for “illuminating oil” and inspired a boom in drilling and speculation across the country.
+The invention of kerosene in 1846 prompted demand for “illuminating oil” and inspired a boom in drilling and speculation soon after the first American oil well in August 1859.
 Barret was eager to profit from the new opportunity.
-Barret joined the chase for oil, but prudently continued to operate his successful mercantile partnership in Melrose, Texas.
+He joined the chase for oil, but prudently continued to operate his successful mercantile partnership in Melrose, Texas.

 In these early years, such fluctuations posed great risk for those who sought their fortunes drilling for oil.
 As the Civil War continued, Barret served as a captain in the Confederate States of America’s Quartermaster Corps in Texas’ Nacogdoches district.
 The war ended in 1865 at Appomattox Court House, Va., not far from where Barret had been born in 1832.

 After the war, Nacogdoches County was occupied by Union forces from the Fifth Military District and was spared much of the lawlessness that plagued other East Texas counties during the difficult post-war period of Reconstruction.